ge-high-assurance/RACK/rack-box/README.md

 or [GitHub
 Releases](https://github.com/ge-high-assurance/RACK/releases) pages.
-Note that our RACK repository's continuous integration and release workflows built these rak-box images automatically.
+Note that our RACK repository's continuous integration and release workflows build development/v\<NUMBER\> release rack-box images automatically.
 Please see these [workflows](../.github/workflows) for the most up to date way to build rack-box images since the instructions in this README may be out of date.

 ## Environment variables needed before building